F8

 Possible Causes

-Failed cooling fan motor, blocked cooling vents, wiring issue to fan, failed fan relay on control board
+Failed cooling fan motor, blocked cooling vents, wiring issue to the fan, or a failed fan relay on the control board.

 How to Fix / Troubleshooting